Homemaker stands out amid BJP drubbing in Bengal, readies for MLA stint | Law-Order

 ''My husband is a mason, and the little that we save goes into funding my children's education and meeting our daily expenses.
 However, when the local BJP leadership wanted to field me from Saltora, I realised that my work would speak for me,'' Bauri said.

-Born in a humble family in Barjora area of Bankura district, Bauri lost her father just two days before her Class 10 board exams began.
+Born in a humble family in Barjora area of Bankura, Bauri lost her father just two days before her Class 10 board exams began.
 Her mother did odd jobs to feed the family.

 ''My mother weathered many a storm, washed dishes, sold cow dung cakes to eke out a living.
 I have four more siblings, and she made sure none of us went to bed hungry.
 She happens to be my inspiration.